THIS COMBINATION TREATMENT was studied in a clinical trial

 BRAFTOVI may cause fertility problems in males.
 This may affect your ability to father a child.
 Talk to your healthcare provider if this is a concern for you.

-The most common side effects of BRAFTOVI when taken in combination with cetuximab and mFOLFOX6 include: numbness, tingling, or burning in your hands or feet (peripheral neuropathy), nausea, fatigue, rash, diarrhea, decreased appetite, vomiting, bleeding (hemorrhage), stomach-area (abdominal) pain, and fever.
+The most common side effects of BRAFTOVI when taken in combination with cetuximab and mFOLFOX6 for colorectal cancer include: numbness, tingling, or burning in your hands or feet (peripheral neuropathy), nausea, fatigue, diarrhea, decreased appetite, rash, vomiting, bleeding (hemorrhage), stomach-area (abdominal) pain, pain or swelling of your joints (arthralgia), fever, and constipation.

-The most common side effects of BRAFTOVI when taken in combination with cetuximab include: fatigue, nausea, diarrhea, acne-like rash (dermatitis acneiform), stomach-area (abdominal) pain, decreased appetite, pain or swelling of your joints (arthralgia), and rash.
+The most common side effects of BRAFTOVI when taken in combination with cetuximab and FOLFIRI for colorectal cancer include: nausea, diarrhea, fatigue, vomiting, hair loss (alopecia), constipation, stomach-area (abdominal) pain, decreased appetite, and rash.

 Before taking BRAFTOVI, tell your healthcare provider about all of your medical conditions, including if you: